 “Soldiers of Avorica!”
 The Queen began in a magically amplified voice.
 She lowered the arming sword and pressed its tip against the red carpet.
 Her regal pose was astonishingly dignified despite the extremely pregnant bulge of her stomach.

-“We gather here, today, to celebrate the deeds of your bravery.”
-Katell continued as she dropped to a more solemn tone.
+“Today, we gather to celebrate the deeds of your bravery.”
+Katell announced before she dropped to a more solemn tone.
 “The past two months have been a dark period for our country, one which has tested the resolve of every citizen.
 All of us have lost something in this war, be it our homes, our loved ones, or our livelihoods.
 Many of us have struggled to see the light as a result.
 And I ashamedly count myself among those who have lost faith, as the death of my beloved husband weighed deeply upon my heart.”

 Countless individuals in the audience looked down as they took a brief moment of silence with the Queen.
 The Avorican equestrian elite had been especially hard hit by the war.
 Their famous light cavalry had been virtually wiped out in the opening battles.
 The casualties could be felt even in the audience chamber.
 There was a notable imbalance of women over men, as far more noble sons than daughters joined the army and consequently perished.

-“Yet, the same weakness has not befallen upon the men and women who stand before me.”
-The Queen continued as her voice filled with seeming pride.
-“Through your honor, your courage, your dedication, and your resolve, you have brought hope to those who had none.
-You have given the people of Avorica not merely a victory.
-You have renewed our faith — the strength to endure so that the sacrifices of our loved ones, our neighbors, were not in vain!
-And through it, you have ensured that Avorica and Rhin-Lotharingie shall ultimately triumph, as we always have throughout our history!”
+“Yet, the same weakness that has taken so many of us, that nearly consumed me, has not befallen upon the men and women who stand before us all.”
+The Queen continued as her expression beamed with genuine pride.
+“Through their courage, their dedication, and their resolve, they have brought hope to the rest of us who had none.
+They have given the people of Avorica not merely a victory.
+They have renewed our faith — the strength to endure so that the sacrifices of our loved ones, our neighbors, were not in vain!
+And today, our history will record that it is they, who have ensured that Avorica and Rhin-Lotharingie shall ultimately triumph, as we always have throughout our history!”

 Ultimate triumph… Kaede frowned as she reflected on the Lotharins’ victory during their Independence War.
 Sure, they did win in the end, but only after four failed attempts.
 The price in blood they paid was phenomenal and could be felt in the country’s population density even today.